 Step 1: Test the Room Acoustics

 We’ve covered the best positions and levels for subwoofers.
 But, each room is different.
 Each room has its own acoustics.
-When testing the acoustics of each room, make sure to include the subwoofer in the test along with the rest.
+When testing the acoustics of each room, make sure to include the hide subwoofer in cabinet in the test along with the rest.

 Step 2: Get Your Measurements